azrieltomas/8mm-Digitaliser/README.md

 It is not a perfect solution, but it is good enough for now.

+### Issues
+Aside from the obvious misalignment, the whole setup suffers as below:
+* Stepper motor generates too much heat and warps / softens the parts (even PETG)
+* Alignment jigs only align one dimension
+* Take up spool does not take up
+* Camera physical parts likely to wear out
+* Breadboard connections failed repeatedly

 ### Better Solutions
-If I had other reels to continue with, I'd like to eventually have the alignment issues solved by hardware instead of software.
-Possible solutions:
+While keeping costs down, the best overall option is to fix alignment issues in hardware rather than software
 * Just use an 8mm projector and modify it
 * Use a better stepper motor
 * Use a regular motor (with a few gear shifts to keep it turning slow) and an IR sensor to halt movement when the perforation passes it
+* Alternatively, the right shutter speeds and slow movement could keep the system turning continuously, with the sensor triggering the camera only

 Additional hardware changes that could be made:
 * Use a mirrorless camera, not a DSLR
-* Solder the controller (the breadboard had a lot of loose connections)
+* Solder the controller
-* 3D print a better alignment jig - the ones I made had to be supplemented with a lot of tape
+* 3D print a better alignment jig
+* Implement sound capture with magnetic tape head (where required)